-Sanctions may be applied where a student has misbehaved off-site when representing the school, such as on a school trip or on the bus on the way to or from school.
+Sanctions may be applied where a student has misbehaved off-site when representing the school, such as on a school trip or travelling to or from school.

 7.4 Malicious Allegations

 Where a pupil makes an accusation against a member of staff and that accusation is shown to have been malicious, the Headteacher will discipline the pupil in accordance with this policy.
 Please refer to our Safeguarding Policy for more information on responding to allegations of abuse.
 The Headteacher will also consider the pastoral needs of staff accused of misconduct.